genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 12, 2020 updates: new articles regarding COVID-19 detection, a comprehensive draft list of clinical trials by country from WHO (update April 11), dermatological effects of COVID-19, a new report from University of Göttingen, and many more.
+> April 13, 2020 updates: few new articles in Scientific Literatura section and MIDAS COVID-19 repository in Data Sources section.

 > Use the "Home" button to move up between sections and the ToC.